 Prof Bruce M. S. Campbell

 BA Hons (Geography, 1st Class) Liverpool 1970.
 PhD Cambridge 1975.
-Member of the Royal Irish Academy, Fellow of the Royal Historical Society, Academician of Social Sciences, Fellow of the British Academy.
+Member of the Royal Irish Academy, Fellow of the Royal Historical Society, Fellow of the Academy of Social Sciences, Fellow of the British Academy, Member of the Academia Europaea.

 School of Geography, Archaeology and Palaeoecology (GAP)